 Equipment design was made of valves (tubes).
 I remember my PA valve which was the rigid 807 glowing blue during my DXing late at night.

 Frequency stability was not compatible with now-a-days ready-made transceivers.
 Our homemade sets needed at least ten minutes as a warm-up period to get stable.When I got my license, I was still studying and one day very late at night, I remember that I was in QSO with a DX station.
 All of a sudden the electricity went off, everything went dead in front of me and seconds later I heard my mother from downstairs telling me that it is very late and to go to bed because I had to go to school early in the morning.
 Eventually she switched off the electricity main switch and retired to her room.
 While I left everything on, quickly I ran straight downstairs, switched back on, and returned to my shack.
 I found my receiver still drifting to stabilize.
 Eventually I realized that my contact was lost.

-Homemade construction was very popular, and in my opinion this is the real spirit in Amateur Radio.
+Homemade construction was very popular, and in my opinion this is the real spirit in Amateur Radio hobby.
 Real satisfaction is achieved when equipment is constructed, finished and tested.
 I constructed a lot of necessary equipment, such as Antenna Tuning Unit, Standing Wave Ratio indicator, Grid Dip Meter and others.
-Those who can afford to buy these necessities it is not a problem for them I guess, but for me, because we were a poor family (My father passed away when I was eleven years old), it was.
-I had to do everything by myself.
+These necessities were a must for homemade construction and for those who can afford to buy these necessities was not a problem I guess, but for me, it was.
+We were a poor family (My father passed away when I was eleven years old), and I had to do everything by myself.